 # OS support

-We expect you to use the current stable distribution: 'buster' for Raspberry Pi OS (ARM) and Debian (x86), with 'focal' for Ubuntu (x86).
+We expect you to use the current stable distribution 'bullseye' for Debian (x86).
+The current Raspberry Pi image is based on this, too.
 To install openHABian on anything older or newer may work or not.
-If you encounter issues, you may need to upgrade first or to live with the consequences of running an OS on the edge of software development.
+If you do and encounter issues, you may need to upgrade first or to live with the consequences of running an OS on the edge of software development.

 # 64 bit?

 RPi 3 and 4 have a 64 bit processor and you may want to run openHAB in 64 bit.
-We provide a 64bit version of the image but it is unsupported and just provided as-is so use it at your own risk.
-Be aware that to run in 64 bit has a major drawback: increased memory usage.
+Be aware that running in 64 bit has no relevant advantages but a major drawback: increased memory usage.
 That is not a good idea on a heavily memory constrained platform like a RPi.
-Also remember openHABian makes use of Raspberry Pi OS which as per today still is a 32 bit OS.
-We are closely observing development and will adapt openHABian once it will reliably work on 64 bit.

 On x86 hardware, 64 bit is the standard.

-A properly working DHCP server is a mandatory prerequisite to openHABian's networking setup.
+A working DHCP server is a mandatory prerequisite to openHABian's networking setup.

-We recommend you configure your DHCP server to always assign the same IP based based on your Pi's MAC address.
+We recommend you configure your DHCP server to always assign the same IP based based on your RPi's MAC address.